Helping Families Connect with Hospitalized Loved Ones

-At NewYork-Presbyterian/Columbia University Irving Medical Center, members of the anesthesiology, surgery, and radiology departments are among those who have stepped in to connect the sickest patients with their families, using tablets that have been donated by foundations and charities.
+Members of the anesthesiology, surgery, and radiology departments at the Vagelos College of Physicians and Surgeons are among those who have stepped in to connect the sickest patients at NewYork-Presbyterian/Columbia University Irving Medical Center with their families, using tablets that have been donated by foundations and charities.

 To prevent further spread of the virus, hospitals around the world, at the direction of government agencies, have instituted no-visitor policies.
 “The no-visitor policies have been devastating for families,” says Yefim Vilnits, MD, assistant professor of anesthesiology at Columbia University Vagelos College of Physicians and Surgeons.
 “Many times, their last memories are of their loved ones walking into the emergency room on their own strength, with mild to moderate symptoms.”

 Vilnits, who is also an anesthesiologist at NewYork-Presbyterian/CUIMC, is one of many physicians in anesthesiology who have been volunteering through the new Family Liaison Service to help families.
 In late March, the operating rooms were converted to intensive care units (ORICU) at NewYork-Presbyterian/CUIMC, and Maya Hastie, MD, EdD, assistant professor of anesthesiology, developed the Family Liaison Service to facilitate communications between the clinical team and the families of patients admitted to the ORICU.